cypress-io/cypress-documentation/source/api/cypress-api/screenshot-api.md

 # Notes

-**Where to put screenshot configuration**
+### Where to put screenshot configuration

-A great place to put this configuration is in your `cypress/support/index.js` file, since it is loaded before any test files are evaluated.
+A great place to put this configuration is in your {% url "`cypress/support/index.js` file" writing-and-organizing-tests#Support-file %}, since it is loaded before any test files are evaluated.

 # See also

-- {% url `cy.screenshot()` screenshot %}
+- {% url "`cy.screenshot()`" screenshot %}
+- {% url 'Dashboard Service' dashboard-service %}
+- {% url 'Screenshots and Videos' screenshots-and-videos %}